Claude MacDonald: China and Korea

+In the same year he also participated in the Sanmen Bay Affair on the side of the Kingdom of Italy on the United Kingdom's behalf.

-As a military man, MacDonald led the defence of the foreign legations in 1900 which were under siege during the Boxer Rebellion, and he worked well with the Anglophile Japanese Colonel Shiba Goro.
+As a military man, MacDonald led the defence of the foreign legations in 1900 which were under siege during the Boxer Rebellion, and he worked well with the Anglophile Japanese colonel Shiba Gorō.

 Japan

 MacDonald was appointed Consul-General to the Empire of Japan in October 1900.
 He headed the British Legation in Tokyo during a period of harmonious relations between Britain and Japan (1900 to 1912), swapping appointments with Sir Ernest Satow who replaced him as Minister in Peking.
 On 30 January 1902, the first Anglo-Japanese Alliance was signed in London between the Foreign Secretary Lord Lansdowne and Hayashi Tadasu, the Japanese Minister.

 MacDonald was still in Tokyo when the alliance was renewed in 1905 and 1911.
 He became Britain's first ambassador to Japan when the status of the legation was raised to that of embassy in 1905.
 Before 1905 the senior British diplomat in Japan had simultaneously held the joint positions of (a) Consul-General and (b) Envoy Extraordinary and Minister Plenipotentiary; the latter being a rank just below that of ambassador.
 MacDonald was made a Privy Councillor in 1906.

-He died in London of heart failure in 1915.
+He died of heart failure at his residence in London on 10 September 1915.
 He is buried with his wife in Brookwood Cemetery.

-Dame Ethel, Lady MacDonald
+Ethel, Lady MacDonald, DBE

 In 1892, MacDonald wed Ethel (1857–1941), daughter of Major W. Cairns Armstrong; they remained married until his death in 1915.
 They had two daughters.
-Named to the RRC and a Member of the Executive Committee of the Overseas Nursing Association, Lady MacDonald was named Dame Commander of the Order of the British Empire in her own right in 1935.
+Awarded the Royal Red Cross (RRC) and a Member of the Executive Committee of the Overseas Nursing Association, Lady MacDonald was named Dame Commander of the Order of the British Empire (DBE) in her own right in 1935.